How to Ensure Safety in the Transportation of Construction Equipment Construction equipment transportation is not…

 - Dirt and debris should be cleared off of the machinery.
 You should remove anything that can fall off the equipment during the trip, since these pieces can shift, fall, and damage other vehicles or move the load while transport is in progress.

 - Does the item being moved have rubber tires?
 If so, verify tire pressure since low pressure can cause the tie-downs to loosen during the trip.
 Some transporters may recommend certain treatment of tires prior to their arrival, so consult them with any questions or concerns.

 - Are friction devices needed?
-They are ideal when the transport vehicle being used and area of attachment on the equipment are slick, such as metal on a metal flat.
+They are ideal when the transport vehicle is being used and the area of attachment on the equipment is slick, such as metal on a metal flat.
 You should have these friction devices arranged before the arrival of the transporter to ensure smooth loading.